(732) 640-8203

 • A disease

-• Wear and tear due to age or overuse
+• Wear and tear due to overuse or age

-• Microdiscectomy.
-This is a procedure your doctor can do with just local anesthetic.
+• Microdiscectomy: A procedure that can be done with just a local anesthetic.
 A small tube is inserted through an incision.
-Tiny tools go through the tube to remove pieces of a disc if it’s bulging, slipped, herniated or otherwise causing pain.
+Thin tools go through the tube to remove pieces of a disc if it is bulging, slipped, herniated, or otherwise causing pain.

-• Revision surgery.
-Your spine specialist performs a revision when previous surgeries weren’t done right and are the source of your pain.
+• Revision spine surgery: Is necessary when previous surgeries were ineffective at treating the source of pain.

-• Minimally invasive laminectomy.
-In this procedure, a small piece of a vertebral bone is removed to relieve pressure on your nerves.
-This is useful if bone spurs or ligament tightness makes you vulnerable to sprains.
+• Minimally invasive laminectomy: During this procedure, a vertebral bone is removed to relieve pressure on the nerves.
+This is an ideal treatment option if bone spurs or ligament tightness makes you vulnerable to sprains.

-• Spinal fusion.
-This procedure is used to combine two or more vertebrae into one, which prevents grinding, compression and pain.
-This procedure may be used if you’re prone to lumbar sprains due to structural problems.
+• Spinal Fusion: Combines two or more vertebrae into one to prevent grinding, compression, and pain.
+This procedure may be used if you are prone to lumbar sprains due to structural problems.

 Spine Center Locations